How it Works

 - Membership must be active before the first race of the season.

-Join or renew online or via mail-in application.
+Join or renew online.

 Note: Membership cannot be purchased at the Valentine’s 5K race.